 This engineering wonder enables more than 14,000 vessels a year to cut 8,000 miles (13,000 km) and millions of dollars off their transport costs by short-cutting through the isthmus of Panama.
 The 48 mile(77 km) long original Panama Canal is also open to day trippers for half day or full day transits through the canal’s famous locks.
 Only the full day tour takes you from ocean to ocean so, of course, that’s the one we chose and thanks to Adventure Life, we found ourselves on board the Pacific Queen for a full day transit of the Panama Canal.

 Traveling ocean to ocean through the Panama Canal

 Here’s the ocean to ocean time-lapse video we shot as we, along with massive cargo ships and beautiful sail boats, rose 85 feet from the Pacific Ocean through the first three locks, then floated across Lake Gatun before going down 85 feet through the last three locks to reach the Atlantic Ocean and sea level once again.

 Still want more?
-Check out our travel tips about all of the ways to explore the Panama Canal from which observation facility is best to the most dramatic spot to drive over the canal).
+Check out our travel tips about all of the ways to explore the Panama Canal including which observation facility is best and the most dramatic spot to drive over the canal.